A-Z of Goldsworth

 Infant and Junior Sports Days take place during the Summer Term.
 Children practise for the races during PE lessons.
 All parents are invited.

 Surrey Arts is part of Surrey County Council.
 Instrumental tutors employed by Surrey Arts teach a variety of one- to-one and small group instrumental lessons at the school.
-If you would like your child to have instrumental lessons, you should visit the Surrey Arts website or apply using an application form (available at the school office).
+If you would like your child to have instrumental lessons, you should visit the Surrey Arts website.
 Please note that Surrey Arts tutors are not employees of Goldsworth Primary School.
 Any questions you may have about your child’s instrumental lessons should be directed to your child’s instrumental teacher or to Surrey Arts head office.
-If you would like your child to have violin lessons, please speak to Mrs Wand.
+If you would like your child to have violin lessons, please speak to our Music Co-Ordinator.

 Over the course of the academic year each class is allocated sessions in the school swimming pool.
 We have a fantastic covered swimming pool which enables us to provide swimming lessons throughout the year.
 Trained swimming instructors are employed to take these lessons.
 The Friends of Goldsworth subsidise some of the running expenses of the pool and the instructors but the parents are asked to make a nominal contribution to enable these lessons to continue.
 Requests are also made for parents to help in the pool and/or with the drying of the children after the lessons.
 This is of particular importance at the younger end of the school.
 Usual swimming requirements include a swimsuit, swimming hat, towel, goggles (if needed) and waterproof bag, all clearly named.